BlWasp/switchRole/README.md

 Tested Platforms
 ===========
-Our module has been tested only on Ubuntu and debian platforms.
+Our module has been tested only on Ubuntu and Debian platforms.

 Installation
 ===========